 Open the YouTube Captions web tutorial to learn more.

 You have videos that you would like to add to a Blackboard course.
 You could add videos using the YouTube Mashup tool in the Content Editor for Public videos, add a link from YouTube (Public or Unlisted), or use the embed code to add the YouTube player within your course (Public or Unlisted).

-Open the Add YouTube Video to Blackboard Course video tutorial to learn more.
+Open the Add Unlisted YouTube Video to Blackboard Course text tutorial to learn more.